DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - 🔨Inconsistent log formats
     - A security information and event management (SIEM) tool is designed to centralize logs from many locations in many formats and to ensure that logs are read and analyzed despite differences between different systems and devices.
     - Security Information and Event Management (SIEM): systems that collects/ingest logs from multiple sources, compile and analyze log entries, and report relevant information
+    - A SIEM system aggregates the system logs from multiple systems.
+The SIEM then correlates the logs from the many sources within the network to 'connect the dots' and determine if there has been a likely compromise.
+This generates the Indication of Compromise 📝(IoC).
+Using a SIEM, an administrator can create reports that show access history and are useful for security personnel to verify physical or logical access.
+        - A SIEM can be configured to generate alerts if certain logs or patterns are observed.
         - SIEM systems are complex and require expertise to install and tune
         - Provide real-time monitoring, traffic analysis, & notification of potential attack (Traffic analysis focuses more on the patterns and trends of data rather than the actual content)
         - require a properly trained team that understands how to read and interpret info, and escalation procedures to follow when a legitimate alert is raised